Zack Nelson

-Zack Nelson (born 21 April 2005) is an English professional footballer who plays as a midfielder for club Luton Town.
+Zack Mark Anthony Emeka Nelson (born 21 April 2005) is an English professional footballer who plays as a midfielder for club AFC Wimbledon.

-Career
+Club career

+Luton Town

 Nelson was a youth product of Tottenham Hotspur from the age of 7 to 15, before finishing his development with Luton Town after a successful trial.
 He rose up their youth categories and started training with their senior team in September 2022.
 On 6 March 2023, he signed his first development contract with Luton Town.
 On 31 January 2024, he extended his contract with the club.
-He made his senior and professional debut with Luton Town as a late substitute in a 1–1 draw with Crystal Palace on 9 March 2024.
+Nelson made his senior and professional debut with Luton Town as a late substitute in a 1–1 Premier League draw with Crystal Palace on 9 March 2024.

+AFC Wimbledon (loan)

+On 20 January 2026, Nelson joined League One club AFC Wimbledon on loan until the end of the 2025–26 season.

+On 8 May 2026, Luton Town announced that Nelson would leave in the summer following the expiration of his contract.

+AFC Wimbledon

+On 24 June 2026, Nelson agreed a two-year deal to join AFC Wimbledon on a permanent deal.

+International career

+In September 2024, Nelson made his debut for England U20 starting in a victory against Romania at Edgeley Park.